onurkerimov/babel-proposal-playground/README.md

 # babel-proposal-playground

-This is a starter project with Babel and Webpack, with experimental Babel plugins enabled: [`@babel/plugin-proposal-decorators` (more info)](https://babeljs.io/docs/en/babel-plugin-proposal-decorators), [`@babel/plugin-proposal-class-properties` (more info)](https://babeljs.io/docs/en/babel-plugin-proposal-class-properties).
+This is a starter project with Babel and Webpack, with experimental Babel plugins enabled: [`@babel/plugin-proposal-decorators`](https://babeljs.io/docs/en/babel-plugin-proposal-decorators) and [`@babel/plugin-proposal-class-properties`](https://babeljs.io/docs/en/babel-plugin-proposal-class-properties).

 ## Features